Skip to content

 Returns:

-A 1D array of shape (3,) representing the [x, y, z] coordinates
+A 1D array of shape (3,) with the [x, y, z] coordinates of the

-of the center of gravity [m].
-Origin is at the port of the grain
+center of gravity [m].
+Origin is at the port of the grain (closest

 Raises: